 - a) must be registered with EA and owned by a current financial EA member.
-EA registration papers must be made available on the day of competition - b) must have a current Dressage Performance Card/Competition Licence (see rule 4.8.3.4) - c) horses and ponies competing up to and including advanced: - must only enter and compete in 2 consecutive levels per an event (regardless of number of days) - can enter and compete in no more than 2 tests in one day.
-This may include a Freestyle or Young Horse competition - no more than 8 tests (EA Levels) over a 7-day period - d) for horses and ponies competing PSG and above: - can enter and compete in no more than 2 FEI-level tests per day and no more than 2 consecutive FEI levels per event.
+EA registration papers must be made available on the day of competition - b) must have a current Dressage Performance Card/Competition Licence (see rule 4.8.3.4) - c) horses and ponies competing up to and including advanced:

+- Horse competition no more than 8 tests (EA Levels) over a 7-day period - d) for horses and ponies competing PSG and above: - can enter and compete in no more than 2 FEI-level tests per day and no more than 2 consecutive FEI levels per event.
 This includes a Freestyle test.
-If competing in an EA FEI test horses can only compete in one other EA test on the day - a horse that has competed PSG may only compete in one Advanced level test on the same day - no more than 6 tests (FEI Levels) over a 7-day period
+If competing in an EA FEI test horses can only compete in one other EA test on the day - •a horse that has competed PSG may only compete in one Advanced level test on the same day - no more than 6 tests (FEI Levels) over a 7-day period